 Over the past twenty years, Judi Newman has worked across the charitable and public sectors in local, national and international organisations as a fundraiser and philanthropy advisor.
 After moving to Suffolk in 2007, Judi was the Development Director for the Suffolk Community Foundation for six years where she helped raise endowments for Suffolk worth over £7m from local benefactors and match funders.
 During her time at the Suffolk Community Foundation, Judi worked on a range of initiatives to raise awareness and funds for Suffolk communities, including Suffolk Dog Day, the EADT’s Surviving Winter Appeal and the 2011 “Hidden Needs” report from the University of Cambridge.

-Judi is now establishing a new independent charity to improve access to renewable energy in remote communities in rural India, called the Armstrong Energy Global Foundation.
+Judi has now established a new independent charity to improve access to renewable energy in remote communities in rural India, called the Armstrong Energy Global Foundation.
 She is an Honorary Fellow of The University of Suffolk and a member of its Foundation Board and is Non-Executive Director of East of England Co-Op.

 Emily was educated at Woodbridge School, Gonville & Caius College Cambridge (MA History), and BPP Law School in London (GDL and LPC).
 After Cambridge she lived, studied and worked in Tokyo for two years as a Daiwa Scholar before pursuing a legal career and joining Hogan Lovells as a trainee solicitor in 2014.

 Emily is now an Associate in Hogan Lovells’ employment law team in London.
 She advises multinational employers on all aspects of the employment relationship, corporate transactions and complex Employment Tribunal claims.
 She also does pro bono legal work for survivors of human trafficking and modern day slavery.